yosadchyi/sega-mega-drive-demo/README.md

 This project uses SGDK and shows how to create simple "game" where hero can move left and right and can even JUMP!

 Use left/right to move and "A" for jumping.
-Engoy!
+Enjoy!